Payment Policy & Deposits on Hospitalized Patients

 United States Treasury currency is always accepted.

-We accept Visa and Mastercard.
+We accept Discover, American Express, Visa and Mastercard.
 You may be asked to show a Driver's License during payment.
-We do not accept Discover, American Express or other credit cards.

 We utilize an electronic check verification service to guarantee monetary processing.
 We accept personal checks (bank endorsed) - We cannot accept Account Starter Checks, Third Party Checks, or Checks brought in by another person.
 We require a valid Driver's License during payment.